Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

     # default used by the Trainer
     trainer = Trainer(overfit_batches=0.0)

-    # use only 1% of the train set
+    # use only 1% of the train & val set
     trainer = Trainer(overfit_batches=0.01)

     # overfit on 10 of the same batches